hashicorp/design-system/website/docs/components/rich-tooltip/partials/guidelines/guidelines.md

 ### When to use

-- For adding extra information to a UI element that consists of more than a single sentence.
+- For adding extra information to a UI element that consists of more than a simple sentence, or structured content with a specific layout.
-- When it’s necessary to persist extra information in the UI; e.g., if the user benefits from cross-referencing information in the component with other elements in the UI.
+- When it’s necessary to _temporarily persist_ extra information in the UI; e.g., if the user benefits from cross-referencing information in the component with other elements in the UI.

+!!!
+Info

+**Temporarily persist:** by this we mean the component will remain visible within UI until it is explicitly dismissed by the user, allowing the toggling open of the component and cross-referencing the content it contains with the rest of the UI.
+More details on this can be found in the [interaction](#interaction) section.
+!!!

 ### When not to use

 - For extra information that consists of basic text, consider using the [Tooltip](/components/tooltip) instead.
 - For complex functions that change or alter the UI, consider a [Dropdown](/components/dropdown) instead.
 - As a double-confirmation for destructive actions, use a [Modal](/components/modal) instead.
 - If the information is **essential** to the user completing a task.
-Consider placing this information within the page and associated with a specific UI element.
+In this case, consider placing this information within the page and associated with a specific UI element.

 ### Rich Tooltip vs. Tooltip